libsabl/patterns/patterns/record.md

 #### Record

 With the relations defined relative to a known repository interface, we can now define the record implementations themselves.
 Once again, the examples here separately define the [record interfaces](#definition) and the concrete record implementations, but authors could choose to skip the interface definitions.
-Records are by design source agnostic, so even for test data there is no need to create mock record classes.
-Instead, actual record instances are initialized and then simply loaded with mock data.
+Records are by design source-agnostic, so even for test data there is no need to create mock record *classes*.
+Instead, normal record instances are initialized and then simply loaded with mock data.

 **invoice-record.ts**
 ```ts